Bedtime routines are for kids, we hear you say. Arms folded, bottom lip curled, stomping your foot a little….

 You may only consider activities that you perform 20 to 30 minutes before bed to be part of your routine, but it actually starts much earlier.
 A warm bath or shower prior to sleep, for example, causes an artificial rise in body temperature that your body then tries to cool.
 This premature drop in body temperature often makes you sleepy, but not for 60 to 90 minutes after you’ve gotten out of the water, so time it skilfully.

 It’s also important to slowly and gradually bring your activity level down as the evening progresses, including volume and light levels.
-Anything like doing the dishes, taking out the rubbish, even locking doors and windows, should take place earlier in the evening, so your mind is decluttered in time for bed.
+Anything like doing the dishes, taking out the rubbish, even locking doors and windows, should take place earlier in the evening, so your mind is decluttered in time for bed and you’re waking up energised the following morning.

 If you don’t love reading then don’t include it in your bedtime routine.
 Should baths make you dizzy not destressed, then don’t force it.
 Indeed, only have activities that you enjoy as part of your routine, so you’re more likely to be consistent both in your timing and the order of those activities.
 Don’t be afraid of a little trial and error either; it might take a few weeks to find activities and an order that works for you.